UtkarshPathrabe/Spring-Framework---Creating-Your-First-Spring-Boot-Application---Pluralsight/Practice Questions.md

 C. The core JDK JSON library with Spring MVC
 D. The Jackson Library with Spring MVC
 Answer: `The Jackson Library with Spring MVC`

+Q16.
+What annotation can inject a property into Java code?
+A. @Autowire
+B. @Configuration
+C. @Property
+D. @Value
+Answer: `@Value`